hyphanet/scripts/README.md

 6. `upload-to-google-drive.py` uploads the jars and installers to Google Drive which serves the majority of downloads.

-7. `deploy-website`, when run from osprey, updates the website to point to the latest version as defined by the given `fred-official` repository.
-The script's `-u` switch updates both `fred-offical` and `website-staging`, so if one wants to avoid pulling in website changes as well it may be preferable to manually update the `fred-official` repository only.
-For extra security check that the HEAD object ID matches between that on osprey and a local copy of the repository.
+7. `deploy-website`, when run from osprey, updates the website to point to the latest version as defined by the given `fred` repository.
+The script's `-u` switch updates both `fred` and `website`, so if one wants to avoid pulling in website changes as well it may be preferable to manually update the `fred` repository only, or use the `--force-*-id` options.

 8. `insert-update` inserts the jars over FCP.
 This is intended to be the test node which was installed by testing the installer as above.
 This is so that a development node which may have heavy logging does not leak the keys into the logs.